ECF/Py4j-RemoteServicesProvider/README.md

   pip install osgiservicebridge
 </pre>

-Install Locally in [python/osgiservicebridge](python/osgiservicebridge) directory
+OR install via repo by going to the [python/osgiservicebridge](python/osgiservicebridge) directory and running setup.py as follows

 <pre>
   python setup.py install develop